JoeyHendricks/python-benchmark-harness/README.md

 ```bash
 pip install QuickPotato
 ```
-(Do note that QuickPotato hasn't released yet)
+> Do note that QuickPotato hasn't released (yet) on the Python Package Index
+> you can find a wheel file under the distribution folder to install it with.

 ### Intrusive Testing